Select your climate zone What is my climate zone?

 • Harvest in 8-12 weeks.
 Cut leaves from top with scissors.

-• Compatible with: Cabbages, Tomatoes
+• Compatible with (can grow beside): Cabbages, Tomatoes

 • Mint leaf